 Oral Probiotics – Do they work to heal hormonal acne?

 Overall just taking probiotics will not work because of the limited strains that they contain.
 Or, they don’t have the right strains for you.
-Microbiome testing through Microbiome Labs is how you can determine what strains will work for you.
+The way to determine the right strains is to do an integrative test known as a stool test.

 However, studies have shown improvement in acne with fermented foods.
 One study with 56 patients showed improvement in acne with the consumption of a Lactobacillus-fermented dairy beverage over 12 weeks.